How to be a "December Finisher"

 The diploma will be available at Commencement.
 We hope you will attend commencement, but if you cannot, you will be graduated anyway, and your diploma will be mailed to you a few days later.

 Certification letter available: Sometime this spring, after your degree requirements are completely finished, my office can write a certification letter saying the degree requirements are complete.
 If you want one of those letters, please be sure you have a zero balance with the accounts office, be sure all your grades are posted, arrange for your major department to send me an email certifying that your major is complete (both the course work and the senior comprehensive requirement), and then ask my office for the letter.
-My office will only write your letter when we see all your grades posted (no Incompletes or In Progress grades), a degree audit showing completion of all your non-major degree requirements, a zero balance on your student account, and after we have certification from your major that the course work and senior comprehensive requirement for the major are complete.
+The Registrar's Office will only write your letter when we see all your grades posted (no Incompletes or In Progress grades), a degree audit showing completion of all your non-major degree requirements, a zero balance on your student account, and after we have certification from your major that the course work and senior comprehensive requirement for the major are complete.

 Please contact the Registrar if you have any questions about how this might work for you.